Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Manhattan in the Snow | ©John Gillespie

-During this month, the American calendar is marked by events such as the Super Bowl, Fashion Week and other festivals where you can even learn how to knit, ice skate and much more.
+During this month, the American calendar is marked by events such as the Super Bowl, Fashion Week and other festivals where you can learn to knit, ice skate and much more.
 Don't let the cold of winter in New York stop you!

 1. Enjoy the Chinese New Year Parade in Chinatown